 4. general worthiness.

-All students and departments must coordinate employment through the Student Employment Office.
+All students and departments must coordinate employment through the Office of Student Employment.
 Notices of employment opportunities are posted on the Student Employment web site.

 Limitation on Part-Time Work